-Justin Nelson was appointed company secretary 6 May 2013 and Rebecca Holland-Kennedy resigned as company secretary on 7 May 2013.
+Justin Nelson was appointed company secretary 6 May 2013.

 Qualifications and experience of Justin Nelson are detailed below.

 Mr Nelson was formerly ASX's State Manager, SA and Manager, Listings (Adelaide).
-He holds a Bachelor of Laws degree and is Special Counsel with DMAW Lawyers.
+He holds a Bachelor of Laws degree and is a Principal with DMAW Lawyers.